Jessy Deminguet

-Jessy Deminguet (born 7 January 1998) is a French professional footballer who plays as a midfielder for club Metz, on loan from club Strasbourg.
+Jessy Deminguet (born 7 January 1998) is a French professional footballer who plays as a midfielder for club Metz.

 Club career

 A member of the Caen youth academy starting in 2009, Deminguet started training with the first team in September 2017.
 He made his professional debut for Caen in a 5–0 Ligue 1 loss to Marseille on 5 November 2017.

 On 10 February 2023, Deminguet signed a pre-contract agreement with Ligue 1 club Strasbourg, joining the club in the summer.

 International career

 Deminguet received a call-up to represent the France national under-20 football team for the 2018 Toulon Tournament on 17 May 2018.

 Personal life

 Deminguet was born in Lisieux, and is of Norman descent.
 Jessy is one of 11 siblings, and his father was a former footballer.